unternet-co/web-applets/README.md

 }
 ```

-You can then load this applet in your web app and send it an action like so:
+To use this applet, you need to load it in your host web app using the SDK.
+Assuming the applet lives in our public directory, here's what that might look like:

 ```js
 const applet = await applets.load('/helloworld.applet');